CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/shell-access-and-data-transfer/ssh-key-management.md

 ## SSH Key Management

-When you first create an account with IT4Innovations, you receive an SSH key with your credentials.
-However, you can manage your own SSH key for authentication to clusters.
+You can manage your own SSH key for authentication to clusters.

 ## Managing Your Own Key